 5. Albrecht Durer House Museum

-Located in picturesque Tiergartnerplatz, I loved the Albrecht Durer House.
-Albrecht Durer is Nuremberg's native son, born and buried there.
-He's perhaps the greatest German painter in history.
+Located in picturesque Tiergartnerplatz, I loved the half timbered Albrecht Durer House.
+Albrecht Durer is Nuremberg’s native son, born and buried there.
+He’s perhaps the greatest German painter in history, so his house is of historical significance.

 Address: Albrecht-Dürer-Straße 39, 90403 Nürnberg